Enhanced Entanglement in the Measurement-Altered Quantum Ising Chain

 which involves a non-Hermitian Hamiltonian

 plus sudden local projections implemented by $\ket{1_j}\bra{1_j}$.
 In the previous expression, $\hat{H}$ is the Hermitian Hamiltonian of the system without measurements.
 The random variables $dN_{j,t}=0,1$ are increments of independent Poisson processes with averages $\overline{dN_{j,t}}=\gamma dt |\langle 1_j |\Psi_t\rangle|^2$, and set the statistics of random quantum jumps.
-A brief derivation of Eq.~\eqref{sse} can be found in App.~\ref{sec:app}, as well as in Ref.~\cite{turkeshi2022entanglementtransitionsfrom}.
+A brief derivation of Eq.~\eqref{sse} can be found in App.~\ref{a:sse_derivation}, as well as in Ref.~\cite{turkeshi2022entanglementtransitionsfrom}.
 Within this framework, sudden quantum jumps occur only to the state $\ket{1_j}$ with positive magnetization, whereas the complementary measurement outcome yields an infinitesimal yet time-continuous projection to $\ket{-1_j}$, implemented by the non-Hermitian Hamiltonian.

-The properties of the non-Hermitian Hamiltonian have been investigated in Refs.~\cite{turkeshi2023entanglementandcorrelation,biella2021manybodyquantumzeno}.
-The hope behind this approach is that the analytical understanding of the non-Hermitian model can give information on the full dynamics, which is extremely challenging to investigate theoretically. $\hat{H}_\mathrm{NH}$ drives the system toward a stationary state, fixed by the many-body eigenstate of $\hat{H}_\mathrm{NH}$ with the largest imaginary eigenvalue.
+The properties of the non-Hermitian Hamiltonian have been investigated in Refs.~\cite{turkeshi2023entanglementandcorrelation,biella2021manybodyquantumzeno}. $\hat{H}_\mathrm{NH}$ drives the system toward a stationary state, fixed by the many-body eigenstate of $\hat{H}_\mathrm{NH}$ with the largest imaginary eigenvalue.
 The dynamics produced by the Hamiltonian alone is referred to as no-click limit, as no sudden jump takes place.
 The non-Hermitian model features two distinct phases.
 For $|h|<1$ and $\gamma<\gamma_c(h) = 4\sqrt{1-h^2}$, the EE of the stationary state scales logarithmically with $\ell$, whereas outside this region it saturates to a constant.
 A relationship between the measurement-induced transition, where no post-selection is present, and the non-Hermitian model has been recently proposed in Ref.~\cite{turkeshi2022entanglementtransitionsfrom}.
 However, it is not clear in which setups and up to what extent the non-Hermitian Hamiltonian describes quantitatively the properties of the system.